|

 • Carmada: Returning this year to present its Art Car Extravaganza.
 There will be new art cars will be on display, hands-on creative opportunities, and live vehicle transformations by local artists!
 Visitors will be encouraged to vote on their favorite art car, with prizes going to the artists.

 ABC Action News Meteorologist, Denis Phillips, will return as the live entertainment emcee!
-Enjoy artistically-themed entertainment and performances, including yoga, dance, puppets, stilt walkers, music, impersonators, visual artists, and more!
-The 2024 entertainment lineup is coming soon.

 Admission and Special Event Info

-General admission is free and VIP tickets are available for $125.
-VIP tickets are valid for both days of the festival and include access to their VIP tent area that includes shade, catered food, beer, wine, specialty cocktails, and private restrooms.
+VIP tickets are valid for both days of the festival and include access to the VIP tent area that includes shade, catered food, beer, wine, specialty cocktails, and private restrooms.

-2024 Artist Awards Showcase
+Last Year's Artist Awards Showcase

 Where to Park

-Julian B. Riverfront Park is located at 1001 N. Boulevard, Tampa, FL 33607.
+There is free parking at Julian B. Riverfront Park, located at 1001 N. Boulevard, Tampa, FL 33607.

 Free street parking is available adjacent just west of the park.
 There are also several parking locations that may be walkable: